anmoldeepsingh04/New_Trial/README.md

 Assignment problem for the course "Computational Heat & Fluid Flow (ME 605)" taught at IIT Goa

 # Solving Poisson Equation using various solvers
+Questions are in Assignment_01_Problem folder Solutions are in Assignment_01_Solver folder